New geometric structures on 3-manifolds: surgery and generalized geometry: -generalized complex structures

 Generalized structures usually encompass classical structures and a natural question is whether there are manifolds admitting the generalized structure but not the classical ones, as we mentioned for generalized complex structures in Section~\ref{sec:gengeo-through-forms}.

-In the case of $B_n$-generalized complex structures, the only known topological obstruction is that the nowhere vanishing top form $(\rho,\overline{\rho})$ is defined up to a positive multiple, so it gives an orientation.
-Type change is already possible for dimension $3$, as in Example \ref{ex:type-change-CxR}, so it is natural to ask \textbf{whether there are closed $3$-manifolds that are are neither cosymplectic nor nacs but admit a $B_3$-structure}.
+Note that a manifold admitting a $B_n$-generalized complex structures must be orientable, as the nowhere vanishing top form $(\rho,\overline{\rho})$ is defined up to a positive multiple.
+Type change is already possible for dimension $3$, as in Example \ref{ex:type-change-CxR}, so it is natural to ask \textbf{whether there are closed orientable $3$-manifolds that are are neither cosymplectic nor nacs but admit a $B_3$-structure}.

 \begin{remark} Note that not every orientable $3$-manifold is cosymplectic or nacs.
 Cosymplectic manifolds are symplectic mapping tori (as explained, for instance, in \cite{li-cosymplectic}), whereas nacs closed $3$-manifolds were characterized by Geiges \cite{geiges-normal} and, by comparing with \cite{scott}, are equivalently described as orientable Seifert manifolds with orientable base. \end{remark}